Cash Cab (American game show): Production

 A support van tails the Cash Cab, containing producers and a camera crew for the various street shots.
 The staff provides logistical information and questions by way of a radio earpiece worn by the host.
 The Cash Cab is equipped with ten cameras: one on the host, three on the passengers, one pointing forward from the back window of the cab, and three (front, left, and right) in the advertising shell on the roof of the cab showing the passing streetscape.
 The rear of the cab behind the seats contains ten recording decks and other production equipment.

 The lighting and the music that go off when contestants enter the cab consist of a switchboard that is connected to an iPod and the car stereo.
 The Video Bonus monitor is a DVD player that is embedded in the back of the front passenger seat.

 Some contestants are randomly picked as they walk along the sidewalk, while others are selected in advance.
 Even so, those picked in advance are told that the cab is supposed to take them to the show on which they will appear.
 The cab turns out to be the show itself.

 Near the end of the game at the player's destination, Bailey appears to present the cash won.
 In reality, this cash is a prop and used for on-air purposes only.
 The winnings, which must be taxed, are sent via check.

 The Cash Cab in New York is a Toyota Sienna minivan.

 Broadcast syndication

 As of March 2017, reruns previously aired on Cozi TV and on Game Show Network.
 The New York City version reruns air on the Quest network in the UK.
 On October 26, 2009, MGM Television announced that the reruns would begin airing on local stations in September 2010.
 Stations are allowed the option to air the series as a daily strip or as a weekend series.
-Game Show Network aired the original N.Y.C.-based series from March 13, 2017 to August 1, 2021, then returned those reruns to its lineup June 18, 2022.
+Game Show Network aired the original N.Y.C.-based series from March 13, 2017 to August 1, 2021, then returned those reruns to its lineup on June 18, 2022.